nanoframework/Samples/samples/DAC/README.md

 ### Deploying and running the sample

 - To debug the sample and then run it, press F5 or select Debug >  Start Debugging.
-To run the sample without debugging, press Ctrl+F5 or selectDebug > Start Without Debugging.